-Many of the air quality issues now under consideration are holdovers from the 108th Congress, but they gained new impetus as a result of the election and looming judicial and legislative deadlines.
-Specific issues include what to do about emissions of mercury and other pollutants from coal-fired electric power plants; whether to restrict use of the gasoline additive MTBE and other possible changes to the reformulated gasoline program; and how to insure the conformity of local plans for transportation and clean air.
-Underlying the specific issues are broad questions regarding the role of federal versus state governments and the appropriateness of economic versus regulatory approaches.
+Many of the air quality issues now under consideration are holdovers from the 108th and earlier Congresses.
+Specific issues include what to do about emissions of mercury and other pollutants from coal-fired electric power plants; and regulation of the gasoline additive MTBE, which is used in the Clean Air Act's reformulated gasoline program.